 False.
 All children should be vaccinated against hepatitis A and B. The vaccine for type B will also help protect you from type D. However, there is no available vaccine for hepatitis C or E. To protect yourself from type C:

 - Don't share personal items such as nail clippers, razors and toothbrushes.

 One symptom of hepatitis is jaundice: a yellowing of the eyes and skin.
-Other symptoms include fatigue, abdominal pain, nausea, vomiting, diarrhea, fever and headache.
+Other symptoms include fatigue, abdominal pain, nausea, vomiting, diarrhea and fever.

 Sources: Centers for Disease Control and Prevention; Immunizations Action Coalition; National Institute of Diabetes and Digestive and Kidney Diseases